 Think of a friend or two who need Jesus.
 Pray that the Holy Spirit opens the eyes of your friends so they can see the light.

 Thanks for bringing my friends and me into the Light.

 The Word of God: (John 1:1-4; 1 John 5:7-8)

 “In the beginning was the Word, and the Word was with God, and the Word was God.
 Through him all things were made; and without him nothing was made that has been made.”

-In Bible times, a good shepherd was willing to risk his life to protect his sheep from predators.
-Jesus is the door of the sheep pen.
-He protects us.
-He cares for us, nurtures and feeds us.
-He laid down His life for His sheep.
-Jesus’ favorite picture of himself was as a shepherd.
+In Bible times, a good shepherd was willing to risk his own life to protect his sheep from predators.
+Jesus laid down His life for His sheep, and He cares for and nurtures and feeds us.

-David composed Psalm 23 by imagining himself to be a lamb looking up at his shepherd.
-Think of yourself as a little lamb looking up at Jesus.
-He’s looking at you with such love and compassion.
+“The Lord is my shepherd I shall not want.”
+David imagined himself to be a sheep looking up at his shepherd.
+Think of yourself as a little lamb looking up at your shepherd.
+He’s looking down at you with such love and compassion.
 Sheep need to be led, not driven.
-Think of the last time he took you through the valley of the shadow of death and all was well.
+Think of Jesus the last time he took you through the valley of the shadow of death and all was well.
 Imagine yourself being secure in the arms of Jesus.
-Cuddle up!

 But there’s more to your shepherd.
 Revelation shows us Jesus as a bleeding lamb slain on the altar for our sin.